 In addition to traditional animation, motion trails have become increasingly popular in video game development.
 In video games, motion trails are often used to display the path that a player has taken or to show where an enemy is moving on the screen.

-Overall, motion trails are an essential tool for animators who want to create high-quality animations that look realistic and visually engaging.
+Motion trails are a popular technique for animators who want to create exciting animations that look realistic and visually engaging.
 They provide a clear understanding of how objects move through space and time, helping animators create animations that feel natural and believable.
 With their many applications in animation, motion trails will continue to be an important part of the animator’s toolkit for years to come.